Goethals Bridge: New bridge

 Also as part of the construction, improvements to approaches and nearby interchanges were made.
 These include the New Jersey Turnpike exit 13 toll plaza, the Staten Island toll plaza, and the Interstate 278/NY 440 interchange.
 In addition, while separate from the bridge replacement project, the New Jersey Department of Transportation may construct full movements at the Interstate 278/U.S. Route 1/9 junction to coincide with the bridge's replacement.

 On April 24, 2013, the Port Authority approved the $1.5-billion Goethals Bridge Project for preliminary funding, and broke ground in May 2014.
 The old bridge was closed on June 9, 2017, with eastbound traffic using the new eastbound bridge starting on June 10 and westbound traffic opening the next day.
-Initially, the new eastbound span carried 2 lanes of traffic in each direction, with each lane 11 feet wide until the new westbound span is complete.
-Once completed, the new westbound span would restore pedestrian and bicycle access.
+Initially, the new eastbound span carried 2 lanes of traffic in each direction, with each lane 11 feet wide until the new westbound span was complete.
+Once completed, the new westbound span restored pedestrian and bicycle access.
 Westbound traffic was shifted from the new eastbound span to the newly opened westbound span on May 21, 2018.
 The bikeway and pedestrian walkway was set to open by mid-2018 but was then pushed back to an undetermined date.
 The bike path and pedestrian walkway finally opened on March 4, 2020.

 The Goethals Bridge Replacement Project was given several prestigious awards upon its completion.
 In the highway/bridge category, the project won an ENR New York Best Projects and the Excellence in safety award, and it received the ENR New York's Project of the Year for 2018.